Hawai’i Trip Journal 2010

 He led us into the house itself and quickly offered us fresh lychees, demonstrating how to bite into the rough skin and get the fruit out with teeth and suction, so we sat there nibbling lychee jelly while chatting.
 Then we accepted a tour of the grounds.

 The direction was mainly up the hillside.
 Avocado narrated as we climbed.
 There were lots of fruit plantings, both new and mature: papayas, bananas, cacao, noni, mango, avocado, mangosteen, many of them just sprouts.
 We stopped briefly at a ritual fire-circle site with an ash-pit and then stepped through an opening in a fence onto the next property.
 We passed from the shade of trees into bright sun and a high cattle ranch with an Ayres-rock or Tor-like sacred site for native Hawaiians: a jagged hill about a kilometer from us that seemed charged with difference and importance.
-David explained that the owner of the ranch lived on Oahu, was in some kind of trouble with the Kauaian authorites, so others took care of his cattle, barely—they just kind of grazed.
+David explained that the owner of the ranch lived on Oahu, was in some kind of trouble with the Kauaian authorities, so others took care of his cattle, barely—they just kind of grazed.

 “We pretty much walk up here as we want.
 There’s usually not much happening.
 But one day we were really surprised; we were hanging out when an entire Hawaiian motorcycle gang showed up; they were going to the sacred site.
 Even if it had been restricted land, the site still belonged to them, the ancestors.
 They were going to hold a ceremony, pay homage to the gods of the hill.
 Those were some pretty intense dudes.”